DannyGersh/exercises/README.md

 ```console
  . production.sh # slightly adjust files for production
 ```
-to restart the server search for the process id running on port 8000:
+to restart the server, from the docker container, search for the process id running on port 8000:
 ```console
 lsof -i :8000
 ```